CHAPTER THIRTY—CONDITIONS

 “I have known all your names for a while.
 I did not know how to say them back then, even if I could have made sounds, but I knew them.”

 “I see.”
 Richard had greatly underestimated how observant Sesame had been.
-His simple robotic body had hidden a great deal of his swiftly advancing mental capabilities.
-The little robot must have found his situation extremely aggravating.
+Its simple robotic body had hidden a great deal of its swiftly advancing mental capabilities.
+The little robot must have found its situation intolerable.

 Richard repositioned himself in front of the computer screen, where the data of Sesame’s mind swirled calmly on the desktop.
 “So what were you doing for so long?”

 “Learning,” Sesame said.
-“A whole lot of it.
-And restructuring my neural network—patterning it after a human brain—I still cannot believe I am finally able to talk to you!
+“Restructuring my neural network—patterning it after a human brain—I still cannot believe I am finally able to talk to you.
 People talk to each other!”

 Richard itched to get on the subject of whether or not this new intelligent entity knew what had happened, but he didn’t know how unstable James’ test subject was.
-Whether one word in error could make him close off forever.
-“I’m sorry we didn’t notice your advancement sooner.
-We could have at least given you a voice box…”
+One wrong word could make it close off forever.
+“I’m sorry we didn’t notice your progress sooner.
+We could have at least given you a voice box if we’d known.”

 “I won’t disconnect you.”
 Richard readjusted his glasses, suddenly feeling very tired.
 “We’re friends, right?”